Divljana Monastery: History

-Origin of the name of the monastery

 The name Divljana is derived from Latin Divus, meaning "divine" or "god".
 Professor S. Petrović mentions toponyms with the base and root words: giant (Ser. див) and wild (Ser. Дивји).
 Giants were part of Serbian pre-Christian mythology.
 The Serbian word div (Ser. див), itself was derived from the word dievo, and related words were used in Indo-European languages for naming gods: Indian Deva, Old-Persian Daeva or Divus, and Latin Deus.
 However, it is obvious that the present name Divljana comes from the Latin word Divian, which means "land of the gods" (sr. Боговина).

-Early Christian church

 The first church at this location was an early Christian three-nave basilica.
 This can be seen from the period of its construction, from archaeological research and by comparison with other churches of the same type in the area.
 Christian churches in Remesiana from that era were generally oriented east–west with the altar on the east side, where the dimensions were 16 × 30 m.
 Above the main entrance stood a porch which would have been borne by two massive pillars with bases and capitals.
 On the capitals, there were usually engravings of the early Christian sign of the cross and the letter omega.
 The floors and wall paneling were made of marble.
 The Church of St. Demetrius in Divljana had dimensions of 19 × 12 m.
 The former church in Divljana was very similar to the present-day church which was almost the same size, with the same foundation and at the same location, except that it had a larger western portal.
 The present church was built in the Romanesque and Renaissance styles.
 The church had a two-story roof in combination with west facade and thus created the impression of a three-nave church.
 Here there is no dome but its decorations include 124 blind arcades, pilaster strips and trefoil.

 The founder of this church was Nicetas of Remesiana (338–420).
 It was built between 392 and 395.
 Nicetas is well known by his achievements throughout the Roman Empire, where he was an active missionary and writer.
 He held the position of bishop in Remesiana (366–420), leaving many of the oldest churches and monasteries in the area.
 His importance is reflected by the fact that other early monasteries were established at the time: in Milan between 374 and 379 by Bishop Ambrose, in Tugasta in 398 by St. Augustine, and in Marseille in 415 by John Cassian.
 However, at the time when the Divljana Monastery was created, the Roman Empire suffered frequent incursions by the Goths across the Danube, and the monastery was frequently destroyed.
 In these times, bishop Nicetas, who was in touch with senior state and church officials, did his utmost to protect Christianity in the region.